Daael/BayesianStatistics/README.md

 # BayesianStatistics
- Repor for the class "Introduction to Bayesian Statistics"
+ Repo for the class "Introduction to Bayesian Statistics"